UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 mentioned above.
 You may find some other (older) versions available, but they are for older FPGA devices and/or other courses.
-Other lab rooms may also have Quartus installed, but it may not be set up exactly as above (even if it has Quartus version 18.1, it may not have ModelSim, Cygwin or the Monitor Program).
+Other lab rooms may also have Quartus installed, but it may not be set up exactly as above (even if it has Quartus version 18.1, it may not have the other tools).

 ### Alternate Installations